PRodriguez19/MMG3320-5320/docs/ch05/10_trimming.md

     -rw-r--r-- 1 pdrodrig pi-jdragon 271K Feb 11 18:32 SRR2589044_2un.trim.fastq.gz
     ```

-    Part C: Run FASTQC on all the *.gz files and visualize the HTML files to see whether your **per base sequence quality** is higher after trimming.
+    **Part D:** Run FASTQC on all the *.gz files and visualize the HTML files to see whether your **per base sequence quality** is higher after trimming.
+In addition, please note if the **adapter content/contamination** has been removed.